jofa016/ACIT4610---Mandatory-1/README.md

 ## Data Format (CSV)
 The code uses a csv with the folowing columns:
 > id,x,y

-<br>In wich id represent the costumers id, and x, y the coordinates of their homes/location.
+In wich id represent the costumers id, and x, y the coordinates of their homes/location.
 And by deicussion it got decided that the center of all would be the depot location.